“ Hinode Sunrise is when the sun rises over the horizon and warms my soul.”-Sasaki Miyo (Muge or Taro, the cat)

 Anyways, I think I’ve rambled to much.
 I’m not sure I came across as very coherent which is bad considering I’m going to turn this into a video but I will do my best when the time comes.

-I’ll finish this review by saying for the hundredth time, yes, watch the movie if you got this far in the review and all that sounds interesting enough to watch how it turns out.
-I left out in order to keep this review short and to not spoil too much.
+I’ll finish this review by saying for the hundredth time, yes, watch the movie if you got this far in the review.
+I left out a lot more in order to keep this review short and to not spoil too much.
 I did want to share this image that is in the final act of the movie because it’s so pretty too me and would make good desktop wallpaper if that’s you’re kinda thing: